Table of Contents

 Étienne Doué is the father-daughter team of Étienne and Virginie.
 A Grower/Producer in Champagne is someone outside of the large established Champagne Houses, such as Dom Perignon or Moet Chandon to name a couple of the more famous Houses.

 So you ask, why is Cheapwinefinder writing and talking (check out the companion podcast) about boutique Champagne?
-Well, because Grower/Producer and Vigernon Independent Champagne is often less expensive when compared to Bubbly from the big-name producers.
+Well, because Grower/Producer and Vigernon Independent Champagne are often less expensive when compared to Bubbly from the big-name producers.

 I found these Bubbles for $31 and this is before Champagne goes on sale around the December Holidays.
 It may not exactly be cheap, but it is definitely a bargain.
 The big Champagne Houses do a masterful job of marketing.
 Their Bubbly is synonymous with luxury and prestige.